smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 Overall, here are some tips I use to working with complex joins.

 1. Break down the query into smaller parts: Divide the query into smaller, more manageable parts.
 Start by understanding the different clauses and how they fit together.
 3. Know the database schema: Understanding the structure of the database, including tables, columns, relationships, and constraints, is essential for understanding complex queries.
 4. Identify the purpose of each clause: Understand what each clause in the query is meant to do, and how it contributes to the overall result.
 5. Use diagrams or visual aids: Draw a diagram of the relationships between tables or use other visual aids to help you understand the flow of data in the query.
-6. Test and validate the query: Try running the query with a small subset of data to see the result, and validate the output to make sure it matches your expectations.
+6. Test and validate the query: Try running the query with a small subset of data to see the result and validate the output to make sure it matches your expectations.

 -----------------------------------------------------